Tanana Athabaskans: Prehistory

 Archaeological sites in Alaska (East Beringia) are where some of the earliest evidence has been found of Paleo-Indians.
 Alaska Interior or Interior Alaska has been continuously inhabited for the last 14,000 ~ 12,000 years, and evidence of this continuum of human (ancestors of the Athabaskans) activity is preserved within and around Fort Wainwright's training lands.
 Interior Alaska's icefree status during the last glacial period provided a corridor connecting the Bering Land Bridge and northeastern Asia (West Beringia/Siberia) to North America.
 The earliest cultural remains in interior Alaska, as on the coast, are chipped stone blade complexes about 10,000 years old, with close relationships to Siberian materials.
-In February 2008 a proposal connecting Asiatic Yeniseian languages of central Siberia to American Na-Dené languages (Athabaskan–Eyak–Tlingit) into a Dené–Yeniseian family was published and well received by a number of linguists.
+In February 2008, a proposal connecting Asiatic Yeniseian languages of central Siberia to American Na-Dené languages (Athabaskan–Eyak–Tlingit) into a Dené–Yeniseian family was published and well received by a number of linguists.
 The homeland of the Athabaskan languages is northwestern Canada and southern/eastern Alaska.

 After initial colonization, archaeologists generally divide Interior Alaska's prehistory into three broad archaeological themes:

 Paleo-Arctic tradition

-Paleo-Arctic tradition (12,000–6,000 years ago) is a term is now generally used by archaeologists to refer to the earliest settled people known from all over Alaska.
-In Interior Alaska, Paleoarctic tradition historically included two cultural divisions called the Nenana and Denali complexes.
+Paleo-Arctic tradition (12,000–6,000 years ago) is a term now generally used by archaeologists to refer to the earliest settled people known from all over Alaska.
+In Interior Alaska, Paleo-Arctic tradition historically included two cultural divisions called the Nenana and Denali complexes.

 Nenana complex

 The Nenana complex was defined by W. R. Powers and John F. Hoffecker.
-The Nenana complex began approximately 11,000 years ago and this complex is widely regarded as part of the Palaeoindian tradition and a likely Beringian progenitor of the Clovis Complex.
+The Nenana complex began approximately 11,000 years ago.
+It is widely regarded as part of the Palaeoindian tradition and a likely Beringian progenitor of the Clovis Complex.
 Many Nenana Complex archaeological sites are located in the Tanana Valley: Broken Mammoth, Chugwater, Donnelly Ridge, Healy Lake, Mead, and Swan Point.

 Denali complex

 The Denali complex, dated roughly to 10,500 to 8,000 years ago, was originally defined by F. H West.
 Some Denali Complex archaeological sites: Mt.
 Hayes, Swan Point, and Gerstle River.
 Both Nenana and Denali technology persist in central Alaska throughout the Holocene.
-The relationship between the proposed Nenana and Denali complexes is as of yet unresolved.
+The relationship between the proposed Nenana and Denali complexes is, as of yet, unresolved.
 The boreal forest in Interior Alaska (Interior Alaska-Yukon lowland taiga of Tanana region and Copper Plateau taiga of Ahtna region) was established 8,000 years ago.

 Two ice-age infants discovered at an ancient residential campsite (Upward Sun River site was first discovered in 2006) in Interior Alaska near the Tanana River east of Fairbanks are the oldest human remains ever found in the North American Arctic and Subarctic, and among the oldest discovered on the entire continent, according to researchers with the University of Alaska Fairbanks.
 Discovered in 2013, the remains of the two infants date from 11,500 years ago, near the end of the last ice age.